LavalleeAdamLab/MealTimeMS/README.md

 Instructions to running MealTimeMS DEMO with the Example Dataset at the bottom of this README.

 ## Compiling MealTimeMS
+Note: A compiled version of MealTimeMS is under MealTimeMS/bin/x64/Release.
-Instructions for compiling using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/), free community version:
+Below contains the instructions for building and compiling from source corde using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/), free community version:

 The Program requires the .NET platform. and .NET Framework 4.7.1.
 When installing visual studio for the first time (Or re-open the Visual Studio Installer), click on "Modify" in the Visual Studio Installer screen,